biscuitvixen/homelab/services/tailscale.md

 # Tailscale VPN Setup

-This guide provides instructions for running Tailscale using the dual-configuration setup in `services/tailscale.yml`.
-The configuration supports both server deployments and Raspberry Pi exit node setups.
+This guide provides instructions for running Tailscale using the configuration in `services/tailscale.yml`.
+The single service definition uses the `${BASE}` environment variable to support both server deployments and Raspberry Pi exit node setups.

-## Configuration Options
+## Configuration Overview

-This setup includes two Tailscale configurations:

-- **`tailscale-server`** (`serv` profile): Standard Tailscale client for server deployments
-- **`tailscale-pi`** (`pi` profile): Exit node configuration for Raspberry Pi with route advertising
+The Tailscale service uses environment variables to configure its behavior:
+- **`TS_HOSTNAME`**: Sets the device name in your Tailscale network
+- **`TS_ARGS`**: Controls Tailscale features like SSH access, exit node, and route advertising
+- **`BASE`**: Determines volume mount paths i.e. NFS mount for server and local stateful data for Pi

 ## Prerequisites